medkit-lib/medkit/docs/tutorial/entity_matching.md

 drugs.head(n=10)
 :::

-Rather than regular expressions, we will used similarity-based matching using the {class}`~medkit.text.ner.SimstringMatcher` operation.
+Rather than regular expressions, we will use similarity-based matching using the {class}`~medkit.text.ner.SimstringMatcher` operation.

-This "fuzzy" matcher based on the [simstring algorithm](http://chokkan.org/software/simstring/) will be more tolerant to small spelling errors than the exact matching of a regular expression.We are going to create a rule for each commercial name, and to each rule we will attach the ATC identifier of each molecule when we know them:
+This "fuzzy" matcher based on the [simstring algorithm](http://chokkan.org/software/simstring/) will be more tolerant to small spelling errors than the exact matching of a regular expression.
+We are going to create a rule for each commercial name, and to each rule we will attach the ATC identifier of each molecule when we know them:

 :::{code}
 from medkit.text.ner import SimstringMatcher, SimstringMatcherRule, SimstringMatcherNormalization